keithehenry/KeithAndLeigh/about.md

 [Mexico Blog](./categories/mexblog), and
 [Casa de](./categories/casa).

-I've also started to integrate a few of our more recent adventures from other postings or email correspondence.
+I've also integrated a few of our more recent adventures from other postings or email correspondence.
 These are simply accessed via the [Home](.) page.